feminism-chat/feminism-chat.github.io/index.md

 # Why does this chat exist?

 To connect feminists with each other.
 To raise consciousness.
-To bring feminists to freenode and freenode to feminists.
+To bring feminists to irc and irc to feminists.
 To improve feminism, and to be better feminists.
 To provide us with a friendly place to talk, learn and change the world.

 # How do I connect?